raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

     [[0,"prince"],[1,"of"],[2,"darkness"]]
 {% endhighlight %}

-Armed with this, it's straightforward to map an iterable of directions to an iterable of strings representing positions:
+"Armed with this, it's straightforward to map an iterable of directions to an iterable of strings representing positions:"

 {% highlight javascript %}
 const positionsOf = (game) =>